Everything you need to know about flexible solar panels

 Maintenance tips for flexible solar panels

-Flexible solar panels are a great product for certain applications, but the tradeoff is poor durability and a generally shorter lifespan.
+Flexible solar panels are a great product for certain applications, but the tradeoff is lower durability and a generally shorter lifespan.
 To maximize the life of your product, follow these tips:

 - Store them when not in use because UV light and exposure to the elements will degrade your panels over time.
 If you’re mounting these on a vehicle, consider using velcro to secure them to the roof so that you can easily remove and store them when not needed.